amitjoy/dependency-graph-osgi/README.md

 **Import as Maven Project**

-Import the project as Existing Maven Projects (`File -> Import -> Maven -> Existing Maven Projects`)
+Import the project as Existing Maven Project (`File -> Import -> Maven -> Existing Maven Projects`)

 -------------------------------------------------------------------------------

 #### Building from Source

-Run `mvn clean install` in the project root directory
+1. Run `mvn clean package` in `com.amitinside.dependency.graph.osgi`
+2. This will build the project
+3. The target directory will contain `dependency.graph.osgi-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 -------------------------------------------------------------------------------